Lady Gaga Goes Topless In Skimpy Thong, Snuggles Up To Tattoo Artist In Racy New Photo

 The singer also didn’t thank her man in her acceptance speech, where she was given an award for the song, which she penned for A Star Is Born.

 Sources now tell E!
-News that Gaga and Carino split last week, but that Christian has been “desperately trying to get back together” with the singer.
+News that Gaga and Carino split last week and that Christian has been “desperately trying to get back together” with the singer.

-However, two other sources suggest that Gaga is still very much in a relationship with Christian, and that she simply chose not to wear her ring on stage during the performance.
+However, two other sources suggest that Gaga is still very much in a relationship with Christian and that she simply chose not to wear her ring on stage during the performance.

 “She just wasn’t wearing her ring due to performing.
 They have put all their wedding plans on hold until after Gaga’s busy season, but still plan to get married this year,” one source stated.

-Fans can see more of Lady Gaga’s life, and watch her through the journey that is awards season by following her on Instagram.
+Fans can see more of Lady Gaga’s life and watch her through the journey that is awards season by following her on Instagram.